 Health and Wellness

-The Resident Services Coordinator will contact the resident, family and the interdisciplinary staff to arrange a date and 5me for each conference.
+The Resident Services Coordinator will contact the Resident, family and the interdisciplinary staff to arrange a date and time for each conference.

 Nursing and personal support services staff are available 24 hours a day, 7 days a week.

 Personal Support Workers (PSW’s) provide services to assist with the activities of daily living, including personal hygiene services, and includes supervision in carrying out those activities.

 Registered Practical Nurses (R.P.N.’s) are responsible for the administration of prescribed medications, treatments and other professional nursing duties, within their scope of practice.

 Registered Nurse (R.N.)
 Supervisors are responsible to carry out other professional nursing duties, within their scope of practice.
 At least one registered nurse is on duty and present in the home at all times.
 Any visitor or Resident may request, through any staff, to meet with the R.N.

 The nursing staff work closely with North Bay’s medical community.
 Residents have the option of retaining their own family physician, if the physician has a contract with Cassellholme, or will have the Home’s Medical Director assume responsibility for medical care and treatment.

 All medications must be ordered by a doctor and filled by staff from our contracted, accredited pharmacy.
 Only Registered Nurses and Registered Practical Nurses will administer medications.

 All medications brought in by a Resident at the time of admission will be reconciled by the nurse and orders obtained from the Medical Director or the Resident’s physician.

 Medications brought into Cassellholme will be returned back to the family for disposal.
 Medications will be re-ordered by the registered staff from the pharmacy.